hugosal/Zostera-marina-IBM/data_analysis/README.txt

 validation_n_phtomers_ANOVA_BF_2000_and_2018_Salinas_Solana.R

 ANALYSIS STRUCTURE:
-1) Subodel selection
+1) Submodel selection
 The submodels of length of new internodes and number of new phytomers were selected after a model selection process.
-The scripts model_select_length_phyt.R and model_selection_n_phyt.R can be used to re-create the submodel analysis used in the selection.
+The scripts model_select_length_phyt.R and model_selection_n_phyt.R can be used to re-create the submodel version analysis used in the selection.
-These scripts parametrize eight submodels and of each extract the DIC and the 0.95 credible interval of the distribution of its parameters.
+These scripts parametrize eight submodels and of each extract the DIC and the 0.95 credible interval of its parameters.

 2) Model parametrization
-The parametrization consisted of using the JAGS program thorugh the package.
+The parametrization consisted of using the JAGS program thorugh the package runjags.
 The model is decomposed into five submodels: number of new internodes in a fortnight, the length of new internodes, the mortality of internodes, the probability of branching, and the internode length shrink factor.
 The posterior distribution of the parameters of each submodel was approximated using the R scripts:
 	number_new_branches_JAGS_sampling_Salinas_Solana.R